neo4j-contrib/django-neomodel/README.rst

 Running Tests
 ===================

-Setup Neo4j Desktop with a local database with password 'foobar' and version 4.1.2 (current version when this was written).
+Setup Neo4j Desktop with a local database with password 'foobarbaz' and version 4.4.x (Neo4j LTS version).

 Commands to run tests::